INSaFLU/findONTime/README.md

 ## Details

-- It **runs concurrently with MinION sequencing** and **merges (at user defined time intervals) the FASTQ files** that are being generated in real-time for each sample.
+- It **runs concurrently with MinION sequencing** and **merges (at user defined time intervals) the demultiplexed FASTQ files** that are being generated in real-time for each sample (NOTE: the sequencing run should have the barcoding option ON).
 For this, it relies on [fastq-handler](https://pypi.org/project/fastq-handler/), a package to process ONT fastq files by concatenating reads as they are generated during a sequencing run.

 - It can also automatically **upload the files to the INSaFLU-TELEVIR platform** (docker installation or local server) and launch the **metagenomics virus detection** analysis using the TELEVIR module.